yuvaly0/yuvaly0.github.io/_posts/introduction-to-virtualization/2020-06-19-introduction-to-virtualization.md

 # Introduction

-In this article, I hope to show you the basics of virtualization summarized in one place, in the recent time I searched for a new research topic and it came to my mind that I don't know very much about virtualization and about what goes on when I turn on my ubuntu VM in VMware Workstation.
+In this article, I hope to show you the basics of virtualization summarized in one place.
+In the recent time I searched for a new research topic and it came to my mind that I don't know very much about virtualization and about what goes on when I turn on my ubuntu VM in VMware Workstation.

 First I’ll go through why we would want to use it, some history about the topic, the different types of virtualization and hypervisors, and a couple of techniques for efficient virtualization and to sum up, a little about memory virtualization.